Weybridge Library is situated in the main shopping street, opposite the post office.

 Storytime for Young Children

-Note: This event is not ticketed, please turn up at the given times below.
+Note: This event is not ticketed and its free, so there’s no need to book!
+Please turn up at the given times below.

 Join us for a story.
 Suitable for 3 to 6 year olds.